 Values: FALSE: The input voltage does not meet the requirements of VPort_PD in Table 33–18.

-TRUE: The input voltage meets the requirements of VPort_PD. present_class_sig
+TRUE: The input voltage meets the requirements of VPort_PD. present_class_sig_A

+Controls presenting the classification signature that is used during the first two class events(see 33.3.5) by the PD.

+Values: FALSE: The PD classification signature is not to be applied to the link.

+TRUE: The PD classification signature is to be applied to the link.

+present_class_sig_B

-Controls presenting the classification signature (see 33.3.5) by the PD.
+Controls presenting the classification signature during the 3rd class event and all subsequent class events (see 33.3.5) by the PD.

 Values: FALSE: The PD classification signature is not to be applied to the link.

 TRUE: The PD classification signature is to be applied to the link.

 present_det_sig